top of page

 Who’s a Good Candidate?

-Ideal candidates are generally in their 40s, with early signs of aging like minor sagging along the jawline but without significant jowls or neck laxity.
-Many are patients who want to move on from injectables but aren’t ready for a more aggressive lift.
-Recently, younger patients who’ve experienced facial sagging after rapid weight loss—especially those on medications like Ozempic or Wegovy—are also exploring surgical options.
-Depending on the degree of sagging, some may require a full facelift instead.
+Ideal candidates are generally in their 40s.
+They often exhibit early signs of aging, like minor sagging along the jawline but without significant jowls or neck laxity.
+Many are patients seeking to move on from injectables but aren’t ready for a more aggressive lift.

 Can a Mini Facelift Be Combined with Other Procedures?